samuelbalogh/api-pagination-playground/README.md

 There are three components:

 1) A Go backend API which handles requests
-2) A Python client who constantly hammers the API and updates & creates records.
+2) A Python client which constantly hammers the API and updates & creates records.
-3) A Python client who tries to export all the data via API pagination.
+3) A Python client which tries to export all the data via API pagination.

 You will need [goose](https://github.com/pressly/goose#install), docker-compose, Go and Python3.